Is this your first Smart Trainer? Here’s a summary of what you need to know to get started.

 Part 1: Introduction to Smart Training

-Smart Trainers adjust your resistance dynamically, allowing you to focus on your ride and have the workout you planned.
+Smart Trainers adjust your resistance dynamically, allowing you to focus on your ride and ensuring you get the workout you have planned.
 They can add fun, variety, challenge and accountability to your indoor bike workouts.

 You will need:

 - Your bike mounted on your Fliiiight Smart Trainer.

 - A training app, which tells your trainer what to do, running on a device such as a smart phone, tablet, laptop or personal computer.

 To control the Fliiiight Smart Trainer, you’ll download your chosen training app to your device, start up the app and the trainer, and then connect to the trainer within the app.

 Types of Smart Workouts:

 There are two main types of Smart Trainer workouts.

 ERG mode keeps you accountable during interval workouts, making sure you hit your power targets by increasing resistance if you slow down too soon, or easing up if you pedal faster.
 ERG mode apps often come with libraries of personalized interval workouts and show your training data onscreen.
 Gearing doesn't change the difficulty of your workout here, so leave your bike in your fastest gear for the best road feel.

 SIM mode simulates an outdoor ride: tougher on the climbs than the downhills.
 SIM mode apps often come with realistic graphics and allow you to race with other app users and participate in challenges.
 Use your gears as you would outdoors.